IntelPython/numba-dpex/docs/source/overview.rst

 Portable Kernel Programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The kernel API has a design and API similar to Numba's ``cuda.jit`` module.
+The ``numba-dpex`` kernel API has a design and API similar to Numba's
-However, the API uses the `SYCL*`_ language runtime and as such is extensible to
+``cuda.jit`` sub-module.
+The API is modeled after the `SYCL*`_ language and uses
-various hardware types supported by a SYCL runtime.
-Presently, ``numba-dpex`` uses
+the `DPC++`_ SYCL runtime.
+Currently, compilation of kernels is supported for
-the `DPC++`_ SYCL runtime and only supports SPIR-V-based OpenCL and `oneAPI
-Level Zero`_ devices CPU and GPU devices.
+SPIR-V-based OpenCL and `oneAPI Level Zero`_ devices CPU and GPU devices.
+In the
+future, the API can be extended to other architectures that are supported by
+DPC++.

-The following vector addition example illustrates the basic features of the
+The following example illustrates a vector addition kernel written with
-interface.
+``numba-dpex`` kernel API.

 .. code-block:: python